S-ENDA/DMH/documentation/fair.md

 European portals for open data, but criteria are closely linked to requirements from the national infrastructure for geographic information especially in terms of accessibility (A) and interoperability (I).

 The [Guide - FAIR for extended use of geographical information](https://register.geonorge.no/data/documents/veiledere_mareano-fair-veileder_v2_fair-veileder-geografiske-data-v2-0202-2022_.pdf) is used as a guideline for the development of automated FAIR assessment of data in Geonorge - the national portal for geographical data, [www.geonorge.no](www.geonorge.no).

-### Old text
-Documentation of data using discovery and use metadata.
-The documentation identifies who, what, when, where, and how, and shall make it easy for consumers to find and understand data.
-This requires application of information containers and utilisation of controlled vocabularies and ontologies where textual representation is required.
-It also covers the topic of data provenance which is used to describe the origin and all actions done on a dataset.
-Data provenance is closely linked with workflow management.
-Furthermore, it covers the relationship between datasets.
-Application of ontologies in data documentation is closely linked to the concept of linked data.

-(Most likely remove this part. )